Airports in Philippines

 Flights to Ninoy Aquino International Airport come in from major cities all over Asia and Oceania, and there are a few long-haul flights to destinations like Detroit, Dubai and Amsterdam.

-The airport is situated four miles (7km) south of the centre of Manila.
+The airport is situated eight miles (13km) south of the centre of Manila.

 Getting to the city